Successful Relapse Prevention Plan: Coping Mechanisms & Mental Health

 Developing a successful relapse prevention plan is considered by many to be the most important step in the addiction recovery process.
 At Connection 2 Recovery we want to see you successfully navigate your post-treatment cravings, triggers and urges.
 This is how your substance abuse treatment can lead you to a lifetime of sobriety.
 We offer the best evidence-based techniques to help you continue on your path to healthy living through staying sober.

 Cognitive behavioral therapy is a cornerstone of alcohol and drug abuse rehabilitation.
 In this process, we analyze the cognitive patterns of the individual patient that could trigger a relapse into substance abuse.
 Connection 2 Recovery’s licensed practitioners realize that every person is different.
-They had varying circumstances and life experiences that led to their alcoholism or drug abuse, and therefore need personalized coping mechanisms to reduce stress associated with their newly found sobriety and a potential relapse.
+Each individual has varying circumstances and life experiences that led to their alcoholism or drug abuse.
+Therefore they need personalized coping mechanisms to reduce stress associated with their newly found sobriety and the potential for relapse.
 Our support systems include family therapy, group relapse prevention therapy, stress-management therapy groups and interpersonal skills groups.
 We emphasize a ‘social model’ of treatment to help our patients prepare for a new life in the outside world.
 Relapsing can cause a lot of pain and suffering for not only yourself, but your friends and family are deeply affected as well.

 Please call us for help.
 Our treatment centers are open 24/7 to discuss your needs.(877) 212-8299

-Quality, ethical treatment through a network of drug abuse centers.
+Quality, ethical treatment through a network of drug abuse rehabilitation centers.

-20.2 million Americans adults have a substance abuse disorder.National Institute of Mental Health
+20.2 million American adults have a substance abuse disorder.National Institute of Mental Health

 Techniques to help you right away